IIITLucknowSWEngg/CSAICSBTeam013/Stakeholder.md

 ---

 ## 5. Conclusion
-This stakeholder document ensures all involved parties are identified and their interests considered throughout the project lifecycle.
+This stakeholder document ensures all involved parties are identified and their qualifications and interests considered throughout the project lifecycle.
 Clear communication and collaboration with these stakeholders will be vital to the project’s success.